 I used to flip burgers at McDonald’s before I got my big break on the CBOE.
 It sucks.

-But if you hit a big Overnight Double... you could feel free to reward yourself by going out to a nice restaurant
+But if you hit a big Overnight Double... you could feel free to reward yourself by going out to a nice restaurant.

-You can feel secure in your retirement, and you can have fun.

-The War Room is helping people make a lot of money.
+The War Room has helped people make a lot of money.

 Everyone, from beginners to expert traders, can use the research and trading recommendations in The War Room to finally beat the market.